Gall–Peters projection: Adoption

 Maps based on the projection are promoted by UNESCO, and they are also widely used by British schools.
 The U.S. state of Massachusetts and Boston Public Schools began phasing in these maps in March 2017, becoming the first public school district and state in the United States to adopt Gall–Peters maps as their standard.
 Until its dissolution in 2020, Amherst-based ODT Maps Inc. was the exclusive North American publisher of Peters and Hobo–Dyer projection maps.
 On April 16, 2024, Nebraska Governor Jim Pillen signed a law that requires public schools to display maps based on the Gall–Peters projection, a similar cylindrical equal-area projection, or the AuthaGraph projection beginning in the 2024–2025 school year.

+In 2026, the United Nations General Assembly passed a resolution encouraging the world to phase out the Mercator projection in favour of the Equal Earth projection and other equal-area projections.